 Why a Blog?

-Because of the complex nature of the disorder, scrupulosity is generally misunderstood, even in Christian circles—or perhaps especially in Christian circles.
-It may appear to others as a purely faith struggle instead of a complex psychological disorder.
-I strongly suspect that, because of this, many people in the church live with undiagnosed and thus untreated scrupulosity.
+Because of the complex nature of the struggle, scrupulosity is generally misunderstood, even in Christian circles—or perhaps especially in Christian circles.
+It may appear to others as purely a faith struggle instead of a complex mental disorder.
+I strongly suspect that because of this, many people in the church live with undiagnosed and thus untreated scrupulosity.

-Add to that the fact that scrupulosity is an understudied subset of obsessive-compulsive disorder (OCD).
+Add to that the fact that scrupulosity is understudied, and few resources currently exist on the topic, even fewer from a biblical perspective.
 What resources do exist on the disorder often fall into academic, generalized discussion.
-By this I mean that the writing is medical and methodical; it is produced by psychologists, psychiatrists, and counselors who have studied scrupulosity.
+The writing is medical and methodical, produced by psychologists, psychiatrists, and counselors who have studied scrupulosity.
 These are immensely important resources and in no way do I discount them.
 However, very few resources exist that discuss scrupulosity within the Christian context.
 In addition, stories of personal experience may often be even more encouraging than objective dissertations; it can be helpful for strugglers not only to know the disorder exists, but to know there are people out there who get it.

 And so I offer to you this blog, which has a two-fold purpose: First, to share my own experience with scrupulosity.
-Second, to offer some reflections on scrupulosity and thoughts on what have been helpful tools/encouragements in my own struggle.
+Second, to offer some reflections on scrupulosity and thoughts on what have been helpful tools and encouragements in my own struggle.
 Both of these reasons are ultimately so that they might prove useful for others, both those who struggle and those who seek to help them.
 However, I am not a professional.
-I am still in the thick of the battle of scrupulosity, struggling in the trenches, and while there have been pricks of light here and there, I am by no means cured of this darkness that persists every day.
+I still battle scrupulosity, and I merely want to share with you some light I’ve found along the way.

 (Keep in mind, too, that while those with scrupulosity share many similar struggles, the way it presents itself is different for everyone, and thus treatment may look different, too.
 If you are struggling with scrupulosity, a blog will not be enough to aid you in the battle, and I encourage you to seek professional help.
 While I hope to offer encouragement in some way, this blog should not be used for diagnosis, prescription, or treatment.)